Under $25 scores: The car garbage can that helps me keep my car (kind of) clean | CNN Underscored

 The Hotor trash can is also completely waterproof on the inside, so even if you toss a half-full drink in there, it won’t leak through the bottom into your upholstery.
 We’ve tossed all sorts of cans and bottles inside and even poured water straight into it to test its waterproofness.
 Not a single drop came through.
 The top obviously has an opening so be careful of spillage when you’re removing the can from your car, but the bottom won’t leak.

 Another perk of this can is how easy it is to mount.
 The Hotor trash can has a simple, buckled strap, so you can place it in a few different places around your vehicle.
 I like it attached to the center console so everyone in the car has easy access, but it can also go on the back of a headrest or basically anywhere else you can loop a strap.
-More to know: It comes in 2-gallon and 3-gallon sizes (I empty out the 2-gallon about once every two months), multiple colors, has a couple small, built-in storage pockets and comes with two mini garbage bags.
+It comes in 2-gallon and 3-gallon sizes (I empty out the 2-gallon about once every two months) and multiple colors; has a couple small, built-in storage pockets; and comes with two mini garbage bags.